 Although the legend situated above the graphic gives information about the chart milestones, it may be hard to follow for the viewer.
 A more efficient way to communicate your milestones' details is to have them displayed directly on their corresponding bubbles.
 If you want to go with this suggestion, then you need to:

 Within the same tab, you can change the labels' position using the Location feature, or their date & time format from the Value Data Format section.
-In my example, I kept the centered placement of the label, but selected None from the Time dropdown menu.
+In our example, we kept the centered placement of the label, but selected None from the Time dropdown menu.

 You may also want to remove the horizontal lines from the graphic as they aren't really relevant to the timeline.
 To do this, from the Value (Y) tab, go to Major Gridlines and select None from the dropdown menu.